dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 users include the following.
 We use the term "procedure" below to refer to a Dafny function, lemma, method, or predicate, following Boogie terminology.

+* `--solver-path` - specifies a custom SMT solver to use

+* `--solver-plugin` - specifies a plugin to use as the SMT solver, instead of an external pdafny translaterocess

+* `--boogie-filter` - restricts the set of verification tasks (for debugging)

+* `--boogie` - arguments to send to boogie

+Legacy options:

 * `-proc:<name>` - verify only the procedure named `<name>`.
 The name can include `*` to indicate arbitrary sequences of characters.